Thunkzin/ECS150-Project-2/REPORT.md

 6. Action: uthread_yields() by signal handler, Currently running thread3, print the message and exit the test, Alive_queue: thread2 - thread1
 ### Debugging issues

+We didn't encountered any serious bugs on queue section, we can simply make and run the test with it.
+However, when we includes the uthread.c the compiler comes out with following error messages:

+error: The deprecated ucontext routines require _XOPEN_SOURCE to be defined

+Nevertheless, our code didn't get the same issues running gradescope's test, so we consider it being the issues due to the local OS in our system.

+Thus, we debug our code mostly with gradescope's error message.

+We encountered the first bug on phase 2, which was the segmantation fault while testing uthread_hello.c.

+The bug was caused by the inapproprate use of malloc() function, in uthread_create(), which didn't takes us a lot of time to deal with.

+The second bugs that we encountered was the one that bother us the most, which our uthread_hello.c and uthread_yield.c test doesn't print out any message.

+It doesn't take us much time that it's because we didn't apply queue_create function to our global queue: alive_queue, and zombie_queue.
+However, when we call the queue_create function, the test entered a infinite loop which lead to a timeout condition.

+Finally, we found it was inappropriately setting the idle_thread's state into ready that caused the bug, since the idle_thread will stuck in alive_queue, which makes the program stucked in the while loops, and the code works perfectly fine after we delete that extra line.